You are now in the main content area

 Toronto Metropolitan University funding

-More than 90 per cent of our operating revenues are related to enrolment.
-Approximately 55 per cent of our operating revenue comes from tuition fees, 36 per cent from grants, and 8 per cent from other income-generating activities.
+Close to 90 per cent of our operating revenues are related to enrolment.
+Approximately 54 per cent of our operating revenue comes from tuition fees, 35 per cent from grants, and 11 per cent from other income-generating activities.

 The majority of our expenditures are for academic and student support operations, with remaining funds supporting activities such as building maintenance, campus computing and technological services, research services, and administrative functions.

-Over three-quarters of our operating expenditures are for salaries and benefits.
+Four-fifths of our operating expenditures are for salaries and benefits, a share that has been increasing over time.
 The majority of these costs are determined by negotiated collective agreements with our three main unions: the Toronto Metropolitan Faculty Association (TFA), the Ontario Public Service Employees Union (OPSEU), and the Canadian Union of Public Employees (CUPE).

 Toronto Metropolitan University’s 2025-2030 Academic Plan incorporates extensive feedback from students, faculty, and staff.
 In an environment of constrained funding, it is essential that allocations be targeted to our highest priorities.
 The five priorities identified in the Academic Plan will guide the direction of the university: